Introduction

 .. note::

-The virtual disk can also be partitioned before being formated.
+The virtual disk can also be partitioned before being formatted.

-This disk can be moved from one virtual machine to another.
-For doing
+This disk can be moved from one virtual machine to another. in order to

 .. code-block:: console